Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Deep Likelihood Network

-The proposed method is dubbed deep likelihood network (DL-Net), and Figure~\ref{fig:2b} illustrates its the main steps.
-Considering $\nabla z^{(k)}$, \ie the gradient of~(\ref{eq:3.4}) w.r.t. the current estimation of $\hat{z}$ is stacked, higher-order gradient are required in the training process, and automatic differentiation in current learning frameworks deals with it efficiently.
-A set of $\hat{x}_i$ are sequentially calculated for $y_i$ but only the last one will be taken as output.
-In comparison with the reference network, all our modifications in Figure~\ref{fig:2b} occur on the base of $h$.
-A feedback connection is established for estimating $\hat{z}_i$ with $\Delta z_i^{(k)}$, and the computations involved for deriving $\Delta z_i^{(k)}$ from the gradient $\nabla z_i^{(k)}$ are:
+The proposed method is dubbed deep likelihood network (DL-Net) in the paper.
+Figure~\ref{fig:2b} illustrates the modifications invoked by our DL-Net, on the basis of the reference architecture.
+Considering that $\nabla \hat z^{(k)}$ (\ie, the gradient of the objective function given in Eqn.~(\ref{eq:3.4}) w.r.t. the estimation $\hat z_i^{(k-1)}$ at the $k$-th step) is involved in the representation of $\Delta \hat z_i^{(k)}$ and $\hat{x}_i^{(K-1)}$, the computation of higher-order gradients is required in the training process, and automatic differentiation in current deep learning frameworks (\eg, TensorFlow and PyTorch) can handle it efficiently.

+In comparison with the reference network, all our modifications (cf Figure~\ref{fig:2a} and~\ref{fig:2b}) occur on the basis of $h$.
+A feedback connection is established for estimating $\hat{z}_i$ with $\Delta \hat z_i^{(k)}$, and the computations involved for deriving $\Delta \hat z_i^{(k)}$ from the gradient $\nabla \hat z_i^{(k)}$ are:

-The crux of DL-Net is to incorporate an MAP-inspired module that is able to assist $h$ for disentangling the effects of different degradations.
-It enforces the outputs to achieve lower $\mathcal L_{lik}$ iteratively, in a similar vein to AffGAN~\cite{Sonderby2017}.
+The crux of our DL-Net is to incorporate an MAP-inspired module that is able to assist $h$ for disentangling the effects of different degradations.
+It enforces the outputs to achieve lower $\mathcal L$ iteratively, in a similar vein to AffGAN~\cite{Sonderby2017}.
 Our method may as well be employed in a bunch of classical learning-based methods where deep networks are left-off.
 Moreover, it is natural to further incorporate other desirable priors into~(\ref{eq:3.4}).
-One extra benefit that such an MAP-inspired method should have, as emphasized~\cite{Zhang2018}, comes along with some insightful knowledge extracted from the degradation process, which might be critical for facilitating the learning.
-For instance, when the location, size and shape of inpainting regions are known, inpainting networks are likely to learn automatically paying more attention to missing regions or taking more discounted loss on them~\cite{Yu2018}.
+One extra benefit that such an MAP-inspired method should have, as emphasized in~\cite{Zhang2018}, comes along with some insightful knowledge extracted from the degradation process, which might be critical for facilitating the learning.
+For instance, when the location, size, and shape of the inpainting regions are known, inpainting networks are likely to learn automatically paying more attention to these regions~\cite{Yu2018}.